brandenrodgers/hs-project-config-pocs/POC 3 (more convention)/README.md

 This pulls from the exploration that the UIE teams did in their [examples repo here](https://git.hubteam.com/tkim/projects-with-public-app-react-extensions).
 The main idea is to leverage convention as much as possible to derive reasonable values without the user having to explicitly state them via config.
 This leans on many of the config ideas represented in POC 1 when it comes to folder structure.
 The main area to focus on for this example is the hscomponent.json file in the app folder.

 ## Major ideas represented
+- Extensions MUST live in the extensions folder, and functions MUST live in the functions folder.
+This enables us to safely leverage the specified dependencies for each app feature.
+  - **Question:** Maybe we also allow devs to override the `extensionsDir` and `functionsDir` via the app config?
 - Most of the explicit CRM card config fields have been removed.
 The values for these fields can be derived like this:
   - `type`: We can assume that anything defined in the "extensions" list is a crm card
   - `uid`: We can use the file name as the uid